 Christian values and Catholic perspectives permeate the total curriculum.
 At Bede Polding College, Religious Education is concerned with the development of the whole person within a Catholic faith community and culture.
 It provides opportunities for students to grow in faith and understanding, to deepen their knowledge of Jesus Christ, to experience a sense of awe and wonder in God and to act in a just and morally responsible manner in everyday life.

-The Religious Education program
+The Religious Education Program

-Not only do classes begin each day with prayer and devotions, but every aspect of the curriculum is presented from a distinctly Catholic worldview; instilling Godly values and attitudes that will benefit our students for a lifetime.
+Every aspect of the curriculum is presented from a distinctly Catholic worldview; instilling Godly values and attitudes that will benefit our students for a lifetime.

 The College follows the Parramatta Diocesan Religious Education syllabus.
 Each unit of Religious Education includes assessment processes which provide appropriate information for evaluating the effectiveness of teaching and learning and for reporting to parents/guardians.
 It is a Diocesan requirement that 100 hours of classroom teaching of Religious Education be undertaken in each year for Years 7 Year 10.
 In Years 11 and 12, 60 hours instruction is the minimum requirement.
 Senior students are able to continue the Diocesan program or opt for the NSW Education Standards Authority (NESA) course, ‘Studies of Religion’.

 The understanding of Religious Education identifies six interdependent elements of Religious Education in the Catholic Secondary school:

 - integration of Catholic values across the curriculum